Address book

 Thesis proposals

-NOTE: Requests for thesis projects to graduate in the academic year 2023-24 are no longer being accepted.
-For bachelor's degree candidates, please wait until the end of the Psychophysiology course (late May 2024) to request a thesis.
+NOTE: Requests for thesis projects to graduate in the academic year 2024-25 are no longer being accepted (with the exclusion of requests already in place).
+For bachelor's degree candidates, please wait until the end of the Psychophysiology course (late April 2025) to request a thesis.

 For BACHELOR degree candidates: